ancient-military-history

 Visual Communication: Flags, Signa, and Hand Signals

 Visual signals were essential when noise or distance made auditory commands impractical.
-They were also used in camp and during parades.
+They were also used in camp and during parades to manage the movement of thousands of soldiers without shouting.
+In open terrain, a flag or standard could be seen from over a mile away, allowing commanders to coordinate units spread across a wide front.

 The signum was the standard of each maniple or century.
 It consisted of a spear shaft adorned with disks (phalerae), wreaths, and other decorations.
 The signifer (standard-bearer) held the signum high, and its position indicated the unit's location and direction.
 A raised signum might signal "rally to me," while lowering it could mean "take cover" or "kneel."
-The signum also served as a territorial marker in battle, preventing units from drifting apart.
+The signum also served as a territorial marker in battle, preventing units from drifting apart and helping soldiers maintain their alignment in the formation.

 While not as common as other methods, signal flags were occasionally used during parades and in camp to relay messages visually.
 Different colors and patterns conveyed specific instructions or alerts to nearby units.
 For instance, a red flag (vexillum) might indicate a call to arms or a warning of imminent attack.
 Vegetius mentions the use of signa vocalia (spoken signs) and signa semivocalia (partly spoken signs like trumpets) but also credits flags for long-distance communication across hilltops or across rivers.